-- Use your pico as a flavor-booster for dips, such as for homemade guacamole or queso fundido, and any other dip that needs a little extra pizzazz.
+- Use your pico as a flavor-booster for dips, such as for homemade guacamole or queso with chorizo, and any other dip that needs a little extra pizzazz.

-- Serve it as a condiment or topping for your favorite Mexican recipes, such as burritos, nachos, beef barbacoa, Mexican casseroles, enchiladas and more.
+- Serve it as a condiment or topping for your favorite Mexican recipes, such as nachos, burritos, Mexican restaurant rice, beef barbacoa, healthy Mexican casseroles, green enchilada casserole, chicken fajitas, skirt steak fajitas, pork carnitas tacos, beans tacos and more.

 - Dollop your favorite bowls, whether it be salads, grain bowls or burrito bowls.

 - Pico is the perfect topping for pretty much anything with beans, especially charro pinto beans.

 - Baked potatoes, especially with some cheese and sour cream.
 Mexican-style loaded potatoes are my fave WFH lunch. 🤤

 - Chicken breast or deli turkey sandwiches and wraps.